top of page

 patsy_MG_0335bw.JPG.jpg

-Patsy has received grants for her work from Arts Council England (UK), Cultures France/ Institut Francais, & BNP Paribas (FR), Goethe Institut (DE), Graham Foundation (USA), the Ministry of Culture (PE), etc. Notably, she published Making Art Work, a book exploring the relationship between ideas and making that later became an exhibition at the Architectural Association (AA) in London; and with the support from the Graham Foundation she produced a book based on her research in Chandigarh, India about the impact of European modernist design on traditional Indian culture.
+Patsy has received grants for her work from Arts Council England (UK), Cultures France/ Institut Francais (FR), Goethe Institut (DE), Graham Foundation (USA), the Ministry of Culture (PE), etc. Notably, she published "Making Art Work" (Trolley, UK), a book exploring the relationship between ideas and making that later became an exhibition at the Architectural Association (AA) in London; and with the support from the Graham Foundation she authored a book based on her research in Chandigarh, India about the impact of European modernist design on traditional Indian culture.

-Since 2016, Patsy has focused her attention on issues pertaining to environment and Indigeneity as a result of her experience with the indigenous-led environmental movement at Standing Rock, North Dakota (USA).
+Since 2016, Patsy has focused her attention on issues pertaining to ecology and Indigeneity as a result of her experience with the indigenous-led environmental movement at Standing Rock, North Dakota (USA).
 Inspired to learn more about Native American culture, in 2017 she received support from the Goethe Institut to research in this regard.
-In 2018, she collaborated with University College London to develop the Flourishing Diversity (FD), a project that provides platforms from which to amplify indigenous world views.
-In June 2019 Patsy curated and presented The Invisible Forest at Gallery 46 in London, an exhibition that makes visible a singular relationship with nature through works by renown indigenous Amazonian artists.
-In October 2019 The Invisible Forest was presented in the San Francisco Bay Area at the Bioneers Conference and at Dharma College in Berkeley (California, USA).
+In 2018, she collaborated with University College London (UK) to develop "The Flourishing Diversity", a project that provides platforms from which to amplify indigenous world views.

-Patsy continues to research various Indigenous cultures of the Americas developing projects that raise awareness of issues surrounding environmental justice.
-Apart from exhibitions, AWA also curates and produces conferences/talks, concerts, publications, educational workshops, and design construction.
+In 2023 Patsy was selected as a beneficiary of the “Art Projects for Social Transformation and Innovation” competition of the Ministry of Culture (PE) for the Cusco region.
+Patsy continues to work with various Indigenous cultures of the Americas developing projects that raise awareness of issues surrounding environmental justice.
+Apart from exhibitions, AWA also curates and produces talks/seminars, concerts, publications, educational workshops, and design installations.
 Stay tuned for upcoming projects and events!

 bottom of page